-- HOMESICKNESS: Puppies will likely miss their littermates and their moms (Sugar Bear and me) for the first several days.
+- HOMESICKNESS: Puppies will likely miss their littermates and their moms (their real mom and me) for the first several days.
 I will be sending home with you a cloth that they all have been sleeping on...
 It helps calm them in their own crate when they are missing them.
 At night, it’s also recommended to: put a heating pad set on low or hot water bottle underneath their bedding in the crate (see below for example); have a ticking clock nearby; and have soft music playing.
 Sounds a whole like advice we got for our own babies, right?
 (Here, I have lullabies playing every night to help calm them and also to signal that's it time to sleep.
 If you want to play the same music during the transition time to your home, the name of the album is "Dream a Little - the Little Series Lullabies").

 - Can you tell I'll be missing them??? ❤️